Obesity

 How is body fat measured?

-Waist circumference measurement and body mass index (BMI) are the recommended ways to estimate body fat.
-A high-risk waistline is more than 35 inches for women, and more than 40 inches for men.
+Waist circumference measurement and body mass index (BMI) are the recommended methods for estimating body fat.
+A high-risk waistline is defined as more than 35 inches for women and more than 40 inches for men.

-The body mass index formula assesses body weight relative to height.
-It’s a useful, indirect measure of body composition because in most people it correlates with body fat.
-BMI is calculated by taking your weight in pounds divided by your height in inches squared and multiply it by 703.
-In studies by the National Center for Health Statistics;
+The body mass index formula assesses body weight relative to height and is a useful, indirect measure of body composition because it correlates with body fat in most people.
+BMI is calculated by dividing your weight in pounds by your height in inches squared and multiplying the result by 703.
+According to studies conducted by the National Center for Health Statistics:

-- Overweight is defined as a body mass index of 25.0 to 29.9 (This is generally about 10 percent over an ideal body weight);
+- Overweight is defined as a body mass index of 25.0 to 29.9 (Generally about 10% over an ideal body weight)

-- Being obese is defined as a BMI of 30.0 or greater; and
+- Being obese is defined as a BMI of 30.0 or greater

 How can obesity be reduced or prevented?